single-spa/single-spa.js.org/website/versioned_docs/version-4.x/ecosystem-angular.md

 The preferred way to do ensure only one instance of ZoneJS is with an [import map](http://single-spa-playground.org/playground/html-file) and [webpack externals](https://webpack.js.org/configuration/externals/#root).
 Use the latest version of ZoneJS, even if your Angular applications use an older version.
-The latest version is backwards compatible all the way back to Angular 4 and will let you right new Angular applications with newer versions of Angular.
+The latest version is backwards compatible all the way back to Angular 4 and will let you write new Angular applications with newer versions of Angular.

 If you have followed the installation instructions correctly, your code is already set up to do all of this.